Middle Pocket Pairs in Tournaments

 When the only hands that you can reasonably beat are complete and total bluffs, you are going to be grasping at straws when it comes time for showdown.
 A lot of players also unnecessarily suck themselves into pots with middle pocket pairs.
 The absolute key to these types of hands is to keep everything relative and in context.
 Yes, they do have natural value, but you still need to be careful how you go about playing them.

-In small pots you will be playing these hands in a very straightforward manner.
-There is nothing that even the most amateur player doesn't get about limping in and/or calling small raises in order to see a flop.
+In small pots you'll be playing these hands in a very straightforward manner.
+There's nothing that even the most amateur player doesn't get about limping in and/or calling small raises in order to see a flop.
 You might even open raise and get some calls, but you are still going to playing in a small pot.
-In these small pots, you are not going to need to do anything overly analytical until the flop is dealt.
+In these small pots, you aren't going to need to do anything overly analytical until the flop is dealt.

 The most common and practical way to play middle pocket pairs post-flop in tournaments is to get to showdown as cheaply as possible.
 No matter what the board reads, you are almost always going to have some sort of showdown value.
 What this means is that betting dilutes the value of your hand and being otherwise aggressive is just unnecessary.
 Checking the hand down is logical and won't punish you beyond what you already have invested.
 Even calling small river bets can be OK.
 Keeping pots small and manageable is the key to success with these hands.